donggwanlee3/inmuebles24_web_scraper/README.md

 # Inmuebles24 Web Scraper

-This project contains a web scraper built to collect data on real estate properties from the Inmuebles24 website (Mexico).
+This repository contains a web scraper built to collect data on real estate properties from the Inmuebles24 website (Mexico).
 The data is then processed and uploaded to an AWS S3 bucket.

 ## Features
 - **Data Collection:** Scrapes all the properties data on Inmuebles24website, achieving approximately 95% data accuracy.